ngomile/anigrab/README.md

 * Specify the episodes you want to download
 * Configure downloading options and site options
 * intuitively handles any quality from 1080p to even the most elusive ones
+* Can stream videos right from the sites

 ## Supported Sites
 * animeflix